Learn how to evaluate the risk level of EB-5 projects and increase your chances of immigrating successfully.

 There are several areas to cover when reviewing an EB-5 entity’s track record.
 These include the following:

-- The developer’s total development experience.
+- The project developer’s total development experience.

 - The number of projects the project developer has successfully completed.